 However, as a coach looking to reduce the risk of injury for athletes, I value shrugs even more as they are one of the best exercises we have for helping to prevent concussions.

-In this guide, I will teach you how to properly do Barbell Shrugs, explain what muscles they work and give you a few variations.
+In this guide, I will teach you how to properly do Dumbbell Shrugs, explain what muscles they work and give you a few variations.

 Table of Contents

 - Levator Scapulae

 - Grab a pair of dumbells, one in each hand

 - Place feet hip-width apart, brace the core and stand tall

 - Now shrug up, visualizing touching your traps to your ears.